facebookresearch/minimax/README.md

 | Parallel PLR      | [Jiang et al, 2023](https://openreview.net/forum?id=vxZgTbmC4L) | `PLRRunner`    | `plr_use_parallel_eval=True` |
 | Parallel ACCEL    | [Jiang et al, 2023](https://openreview.net/forum?id=vxZgTbmC4L) | `PLRRunner`    | `plr_use_parallel_eval=True`, `plr_mutation_fn != None`, `plr_n_mutations > 0`|

-[See the docs](docs/train_args.md) on `minimax.train` for a comprehensive guide on how to configure command line arguments for running various autocurricula methods via `minimax.train`.
+[See the docs](docs/train_args.md) on `minimax.train` for a comprehensive guide on how to configure command-line arguments for running various autocurricula methods via `minimax.train`.

 ### Logging

 By default, `minimax.train` generates a folder in the directory specified by the `--log_dir` argument, named according to `--xpid`.
-This folder contains the main training logs, `logs.csv`, and periodic screenshots of generated levels in the directory `screenshots`.
-Each screenshot uses the naming convention `update_<number of PPO updates>.png`.
-When ACCEL is turned on, the screenshot naming convention also includes information about whether the level was replayed via PLR and the mutation generation number for the level, i.e. how many mutation cycles led to this level.
+This folder contains the main training logs, `logs.csv`, which are updated with a new row every `--log_interval` rollout cycles.

 ### Checkpointing